JavaTMP/JavaTMP/docs/pages/javatmp-java-ajax-project-version.md

 ---
-title: JavaTMP-Java-Ajax-Starter Project Version
+title: JavaTMP-Java-Ajax Project Version
 ---
-# JavaTMP-Java-Ajax-Starter Project Version
+# JavaTMP-Java-Ajax Project Version

-`JavaTMP-Java-Ajax-Starter` porject is a dynamic `Java` LTR/RTL multi languages Bootstrap Admin and Dashboard Web Application Version of our static starters versions `JavaTMP-Static-Ajax-Starter` and `JavaTMP-Static-Ajax-Starter-RTL` combined and developed to provide a dynamic features built mainly using `Java Servlet 4.0` and `JSP 2.3` and deployed on `Apache tomcat 9`.
+`JavaTMP-Java-Ajax` porject is a dynamic `Java` LTR/RTL multi languages Bootstrap Admin and Dashboard Web Application Version of our static starters versions `JavaTMP-Static-Ajax-Starter` and `JavaTMP-Static-Ajax-Starter-RTL` combined and developed to provide a dynamic features built mainly using `Java Servlet 4.0` and `JSP 2.3` and deployed on `Apache tomcat 9`.
 The [online Java demo link](http://java.javatmp.com:8080/JavaTMP-Java-Ajax/ "Dynamic Java Bootstrap LTR/RTL multi languages Admin and dashboard components template") provide a running version of this project war file on tomcat 9.

 It depends mainly on the following external backend java opensource libraries to provide a dynamic web application features with custom web MVC for serving JSP pages and handling Servlet requests: